Brevard Genealogical Society, Inc. Bylaws

-The Annual Meeting, required by Florida law for all corporations, shall be the regular meeting in November.
+The Annual Meeting, required by Florida law for all corporations, shall be the Society meeting in November.

-Twenty percent of the total membership shall constitute a quorum at any regular or special meeting.
+Twenty percent of the total membership shall constitute a quorum at any business or special meeting.

 Article VIII - COMMITTEES

-1. There shall be ten standing committees as follows: Computer, Education, History, Internet Technology, Library, Membership, Program, Publications, Publicity and Research.
+1. There shall be nine standing committees as follows: Education, History, Internet Technology, Library, Membership, Program, Publications, Publicity and Research.

 2. The chair of each committee except Program (which is fulfilled by the Vice President) shall be elected annually for a term of one year.
 They shall be elected at the Annual meeting and take office on January 1st, following their election.
 All records of office and any Society property shall be turned over to the incoming chairs by the end of the December meeting.
 Any outstanding expenses shall be submitted to the Treasurer by this meeting.